 - Review the HHCApp instructions

 - Review the learning system information and instructions pages for individuals, organisations and administrators, as appropriate.

 If your query was not answered by any of the above, you can email the Help Desk by completing the Contact Us form.
 Your query will be responded to as quickly as possible, and within 5 business days.

-You can also call the Help Desk with your queries regarding the NHHI online learning modules and the Hand Hygiene Compliance Application (HHCApp) helpdesk are:
+You can also call the Help Desk with your queries regarding the NHHI online learning modules and the Hand Hygiene Compliance Application (HHCApp):

 Telephone: 02 9126 3511

 Help Desk hours are 10am–2pm (AEDT), business days.